difley/arc-attack/README.md

     cd arc-attack.git
     bash run.sh

-run.sh can be edited to change the seed used by the pseudorandom number generator.
+run.sh can be given an optional random seed for use by the pseudorandom number generator.
 Try different seeds.
 Find a resulting curve that you like.
+For example,

+    bash run.sh 656354

 ![](arc_attack_b.png)